saucelabs/sauce-docs/docs/visual-testing/integrations/webdriverio.md

 Sauce Labs Visual relies on environment variables for authentications.\
 Both `SAUCE_USERNAME` and `SAUCE_ACCESS_KEY` need to be set prior starting your WebdriverIO job.

-Username and Access Key car be retrieved from https://app.saucelabs.com/user-settings.
+Username and Access Key can be retrieved from https://app.saucelabs.com/user-settings.

 ```sh
 export SAUCE_USERNAME=__YOUR_SAUCE_USER_NAME__